vestrel00/contacts-android/README.md

 All other modules in this library are **optional** and are just there for your convenience or for reference.

-I also made sure that **all core functions and entities are interoperable with Java 7+.** So, if you were wondering why I’m using a semi-builder pattern instead of using named arguments with default values, that is why.
+I also made sure that **all core functions and entities are interoperable with Java.** So, if you were wondering why I’m using a semi-builder pattern instead of using named arguments with default values, that is why.
 I’ve also made some other intentional decisions about API design to ensure the best possible experience for both Kotlin and Java consumers without sacrificing Kotlin